— HISTORY TIMELINE — relating

 Oct 19: Peter Redmond Thompson born in Liphook

-Nov 11: Armistice dayend of First World War
+Nov 11: Armistice day—end of First World War

-Flora writes: "I had my husband and the two elder children in bed with
+Flora writes: "I had my husband and the two elder children

-office work."
+and the post office work."
 [Letter

 to a Peverel Society member in 1937]